torquebox/torquebox.org/news/2012-01-05-torquebox-2-0-0-beta2-released.md

 <li>[<a href='https://issues.jboss.org/browse/TORQUE-670'>TORQUE-670</a>] -         Need ability to set the client_id on a MessageProcessor for durable topics.
 </li>
 </ul>

-# What's next?

-We'd like everyone to give our beta2 release a whirl, report any issues you find in [JIRA], and we hope to have another beta in a few weeks.
-We absolutely promise not to let Bob run this beta cycle, in order to keep it a reasonable length.

-The final 2.0.0 really shouldn't be too far down the line, now.

 [download]: /release/org/torquebox/torquebox-dist/2.0.0.beta2/torquebox-dist-2.0.0.beta2-bin.zip
 [htmldocs]: /documentation/2.0.0.beta2/